anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The PVR Content-Type is defined in {{I-D.ietf-anima-jws-voucher}} as `application/voucher-jws+json`.

 The pledge SHOULD include this Content-Type header field indicating the included media type for the PVR.
-Note that this is also an indication regarding the acceptable format of the voucher response.
+Note that this is also an indication regarding the acceptable format of the voucher-response.
 This format is included by the registrar as described in {{exchanges_uc2_2}}.

-### Pledge-Enrollment-Request (PER) - Trigger
+### Pledge Enrollment-Request (PER) - Trigger

 Once the registrar-agent has received the PVR it can trigger the pledge to generate a PER.
 As in BRSKI the PER contains a PKCS#10, but additionally signed using the pledge's IDevID.